apg/sigusr2.net/src/be-moore-like-chuck.md

 ## Epilogue

-So how come colorForth stores its characters in a seamingly non-ASCII order?
+So how come [colorForth][cf] stores its characters in a seamingly non-ASCII order?
 Well, it turns out that one of the goals of colorForth was hyper optimization, and ease of input.
 There's little punctuation because color is used instead.
 It also has a sophisticated editor